-Fig. 5: Experimental results obtained on the unstructured membrane in 3 different configurations of the mobile mass: (a) with a grade 100 high precision steel ball of 3.17 mm, (b) with a grade 10 high precision steel ball of 3.17 mm and (c) with a grade 10 high precision steel ball of 2.38 mm.
+Fig. 5: Experimental results obtained on the unstructured membrane in 3 different configurations of the mobile mass: (a) Sensor version S-B-100 with a grade 100 high precision steel ball of 3.17 mm, (b) Sensor version S-B-10-1 with a grade 10 high precision steel ball of 3.17 mm and (c) Sensor version S-B-10-2 with a grade 10 high precision steel ball of 2.38 mm.
 The plots in the main graphs show a relatively good correlation between prototype and reference inclinometer measurements over the ±2° linear range in (a) (b) and ±1° in (c).
 No sign of hysteresis (ascending sweeps with circles, descending with rectangles).
 Top left Inset: Normalized output of the prototype.
 Flattening outside the linear range is due to mobile mass touching the inner edge of the mechanical device in cases (a) and (b) while in case (c), it is due to mobile mass shadow leaving center of quadrant detector Linear fit to obtain calibration coefficient of 10,61/° in case (a); 9,44/° in case (b) and 7,6/° in case (c), respectively.
 Bottom right Insets: Repeatability test following large angle tilt (>10°) showing standard deviation: y = 0,081°, x = 0,133° in case (a); y = 0,067°, x = 0,059° in case (b) and y=0,033°, x=0,063° in case (c), respectively.

 Experiments on nano-structured membranes

-A second measurement campaign has been performed with a nanostructured and chemically treated silicon membrane and respectively a first mercury droplet of approximatively 2 mm diameter and a second one of approximatively 3 mm diameter.
+A second measurement campaign (involving the sensor versions NS-L-1, NS-L-2 and NS-L-3-F as detailed again in Table 1) has been performed with a nanostructured and chemically treated silicon membrane and respectively a first mercury droplet of approximatively 2 mm diameter and a second one of approximatively 3 mm diameter.
 The results of the 2 mm diameter mercury droplet are illustrated in Figure 6a and clearly show significant hysteresis effects between ascending and descending measurements (data points show a linear progression but are shifted by an offset dependent on the direction of angle change).
 Repeatability tests show improved standard deviation results of respectively 0.024° and 0.051° in y and x direction which already shows that choosing a second set of nano-structured and chemically treated membranes combined with a mercury droplet is a promising approach.

 Increasing the droplet size to 3 mm diameter show improved sensor precision results by reducing the hysteresis effect with standard deviation results of respectively 0.0073° and 0.0126° in y and x direction as illustrated in Figure 6b.